garretthall/safehodl.github.io/_posts/2020-12-04-self-custody.md

 #### 9. Use a source you trust to double-check you’ve received Bitcoin.
 Don’t trust a website to tell you that you’ve received Bitcoin, double-check using a [block explorer][explorer] or your [own node][node].
 Use the [Tor browser][tor] to visit block explorers if you don’t want your IP address associated with your Bitcoin address.

+#### 10. Determine the level of privacy you need.
+People who know how much Bitcoin you have may target you for extortion or theft.
+Try to keep your Bitcoin as private as you can.

 .   .   .
 {: style="color:gray; font-size: 150%; text-align: center;"}